-Operation with the door open can cause excess smoke.
+Operation with the door open can cause excess smoke and will reduce the efficiency of the stove by up to 50% (as well as presenting an obvious fire risk).
 The appliance must not be operated with the appliance door left open except as directed in the instructions.